akretion/overdue-reminder/account_invoice_overdue_reminder/README.rst

 There are two user interfaces to send reminders:

-* the *one-by-one* interface, which displays one screen for each customer that has overdue invoices, one after the other.
+* the **one-by-one** interface, which displays one screen for each customer that has overdue invoices, one after the other.
 You should use this interface when you have a small volume of reminders to send (less an 100 overdue reminders for example).
 It gives you a tight control on the reminders and the possibility to easily and rapidly customize the reminder e-mails.
-* the *mass* interface, which displays a list view of all customers that have overdue invoices, and you can process several reminders at the same time (via the *Actions* menu).
+* the **mass** interface, which displays a list view of all customers that have overdue invoices, and you can process several reminders at the same time (via the *Actions* menu).

 Configuration
 =============

 You should increase the **osv_memory_age_limit** (default value = 1, which means 1 hour) in the Odoo server config file: for example, you can set it to 12 (12 hours).
-The value must be superior to the duration of the invoicing reminder wizard from start screen to the end.
+The value must be superior to the duration of the invoicing reminder wizard from the start screen to the end.

 Go to the menu *Invoicing > Configuration > Settings* then go to the section *Overdue Invoice Reminder*: you will be able to configure if you want to attach the overdue invoice to the reminder emails and set default values for some parameters.